Matthew Ianniello: Indictments

-Acting Boss
+Acting boss

 In 1995, Ianniello was released from prison.
-When Genovese boss Vincent Gigante went to prison in 1997, Ianniello became acting boss.
+When Genovese boss Vincent "Chin" Gigante went to prison in 1997, Ianniello became acting boss.
 By 1998, Ianiello was deeply involved in Amalgamated Transit Union Local 1181, a bus drivers union.
 Through the union, Ianiello forced a medical center to pay $100,000 to renew their lease and then make regular cash payments in order to keep it.

 Waste management industry

 Between 2001 and 2005, Ianniello received protection fees of more than $800,000 from Connecticut waste management businesses owned by James Galante.
 On July 27, 2005, Ianniello was indicted on racketeering charges in New York involving extortion and loansharking.
 The agents that arrested Ianniello at his home reported that he was watching the film The Godfather Part III at the time.
 On June 10, 2006, Ianniello was indicted in federal court in New Haven on charges of racketeering involving trash hauling in Southwestern Connecticut.
 He pleaded guilty to the New York racketeering charges and received an 18-month prison sentence and he pleaded guilty in Connecticut and was sentenced to two years in federal prison to run concurrent with the 18 month New York sentence.
-Ianniello's attorney had asked for leniency, saying Ianniello had cancer and was in general poor health.
+Ianniello's attorney had asked for leniency, saying Ianniello had cancer and was in generally poor health.
 On April 3, 2009, after serving 2 years, Ianniello was released from the Federal Medical Center, Butner.

 Death

-On August 15, 2012, Ianniello died at his home in Old Westbury, New York of health problems related to heart ailments and other illnesses, including prostate cancer.
+On August 15, 2012, Ianniello died at age 92 at his home in Old Westbury, New York of health problems related to heart ailments and other illnesses, including prostate cancer.